heyumarkhan/getcalculation.com/DEVELOPMENT_GUIDE.md

 ### JSX Entity Escaping

-When writing JSX content, you must properly escape special characters to avoid build errors:
+When writing JSX content, you must properly escape special characters to avoid build errors.
+This is a **CRITICAL** requirement that causes build failures if not handled correctly.

 #### Required Escaping